Alexis of Russia: Wars against Poland and Sweden

 Great things were expected by Russia of the Swedish war, but nothing came of it.
 Dorpat was taken, but countless multitudes of men were lost in vain before Riga.
 In the meantime, Poland had so far recovered herself as to become a much more dangerous foe than Sweden, and, as it was impossible to wage war with both simultaneously, the tsar resolved to rid himself of the Swedes first.
 In the Peace of Kardis (2 July 1661), Russia retroceded all her conquests.

 The Polish war dragged on for six years longer and was then concluded by the Truce of Andrusovo (11 February 1667), nominally for thirteen years, which proved the most durable of treaties.
 According to the truce, Polotsk and Polish Livonia were restored to Poland, but the more important cities of Smolensk and Kiev remained in the hands of Russia together with the whole eastern bank of the Dnieper river.
 This truce was the achievement of Afanasy Ordin-Nashchokin, the first Russian chancellor and diplomat in the modern sense, who after the disgrace of Nikon became the tsar's first minister until 1670, when he was superseded by the equally able Artamon Matveyev, whose beneficent influence prevailed to the end of Alexis's reign.

+These territorial acquisitions allowed Alexis to call himself the "tsar of all the Russias" and claim imperial rank.
+The new state seal was introduced in 1667, with three crowns above the eagle symbolizing Astrakhan, Kazan, and Siberia, while the sets of three columns at the borders symbolized Great, White and Little Russia.
+According to the decree, the eagle holding the sceptre and orb signified "the most gracious Sovereign, His Imperial Majesty, Autocrat, and Possessor."